ianmcook/implyr/README.md

 implyr does not provide tools for loading local data into Impala tables.
-This is because Impala can query data stored in several different filesystems and storage systems (HDFS, Apache HBase, Apache Kudu, and Amazon S3) and Impala does not include built-in capability for loading local data into these systems.
+This is because Impala can query data stored in several different filesystems and storage systems (HDFS, Apache HBase, Apache Kudu, Amazon S3, Microsoft ADLS, and Dell EMC Isilon) and Impala does not include built-in capability for loading local data into these systems.

 Some other dplyr backends implement the function `copy_to`, which copies a local data frame to a remote source. `implyr` implements `copy_to`,